 Before you arrive I'll send you a digital intake form for you to fill out online.
 It is important to list all health concerns and medications so I can provide a safe and effective massage.
-Please arrive 5 minutes before your scheduled appointment to allow sufficient time to review it and discuss your goals.
+Please plan an additional 15 minutes for your appointment to allow sufficient time to review you intake and discuss your goals.
 You may use this time to bring up any preferences you have or any questions about the massage.

 Please wear loose or flexible clothing that allows for freedom of movement; many people find athletic clothing to be most comfortable.
 I will ask you to remove loose jewelry and watches before the session.
 Feel free to wear socks or not - whichever you are most comfortable with.